Textiles, Apparel, Footwear and Travel Goods

 As under REACH, the BPR permits consumers to request that suppliers of treated articles provide information on the biocidal treatment.
 For more information, see the European Commission Environment website on biocidal products.

 EN 14682 specifies requirements for cords and drawstrings on children’s clothing, including costumes and skiwear, up to the age of 14.
-The standard does not apply to child care and use articles such as bibs, nappies and soother holders, gloves, hats, scarves, neckties designed to be worn with a shirt or blouse, belts or braces, specialist sportswear or theatrical costumes worn for limited periods.
-Specific requirements are divided in to two main categories, according to the age of the children:
+Specific requirements are divided into two main categories, according to the age of the children:

 --Children up to 7 years – corresponding to children with a height up to 134 cm